erhilse/growth-eng-assignment/README.md

 3. At the bottom, display the fastest time, slowest time, and average time

-4. `App.tsx` comes with a fake endpoint called `fetchLastLocation`.
-Please do not modify it, and use it as an endpoint for this exercise as it is.
+4. `App.tsx` comes with a fake endpoint called `fetchLastLocations`.
+Please do not modify the file `fetchLastLocations`.

 5. Once completed, upload it to a repository and send the repository link back to your recruiter.